RetroReversing/retroReversing/pages/n64/N64SDK.md

 ## Known Versions of N64Kit
 Latest Version: **5.2**

 Released Versions: **3.0**, **4.0**, **4.1**, **5.0**, **5.1**, **5.2**

-Version 5.1 (10th Feb 2000) of the kit was partially released in the BroadOn archive leak of May 2020 due to its use in the iQue players development.
+Version 5.1 (10th Feb 2000) of the kit was partially released in the BroadOn archive leak of May 2020 due to its use in the iQue player development.

 ## ccbl - ColorCombiner and Blender Demo
 This is an application that runs on the Nintendo 64 hardware to teach programmers about the RDP features.
 It has the ability to communicate with a Windows Application called `dptest` for which the source code is also available.